 Gillian Flynn‘s Gone Girl’s tagline reads ‘There are two sides to every story’.
 Although vague, this simplistic tagline can be applied to many different genres – romance, psychological thriller, horror etc. Two opposing sides equals immediate conflict, which is key to tagline success.

 Good luck with writing your compelling tagline!
-When you have written it, please feel free to share it in the comments for feedback, and to hopefully inspire other indie authors with their taglines too.
+Once you have written it, please feel free to share it in the comments for feedback, and to hopefully inspire other indie authors with their taglines too.

 If you have enjoyed ‘How to write a compelling tagline for a self published book’, you may find these other writing related posts helpful too: